mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/tutorials/disable-audit-logs/index.md

        …
    ```

-   (Optional) If in addition you wish to remove the Audit Log Dashboard from Kibana, you may update the `cluster.yaml` file with the following `values` entry of kibana
+   (Optional) Also, if you wish to remove the Audit Log Dashboard from Kibana, you may update the `cluster.yaml` file with the following `values` entry of kibana

    ```yaml
    …